RiSearcher/GeometRi.CSharp/README.md

 ## Plane3d

-Defined by arbutrary point on the plane and a normal vector.
+3D plane defined by arbutrary point on the plane and a normal vector.
 Optionally can be defined by coefficients in general equation of plane (Ax + By + Cz + D = 0), by three points or by point and two vectors in the plane.
 ### Properties